thankiuday/Phygital/HOMEPAGE_REDESIGN_SUMMARY.md

 - Animated background with floating gradients

 #### 9. **Footer** 📋
-- Updated company info: "© 2025 MetaDigi Labs LLC.
+- Updated company info: "© 2025 Phygital.
 Your Vision.
 Our Innovation."
 - Links reorganized:
   - **Company**: About | Contact | Blog | Careers | Privacy
   - **Product**: How It Works | Dashboard | Analytics | Pricing